-If hiking Europe’s tallest active volcano sounds like somewhat of an adventure, you’re in the right place to do it.
+If hiking Europe’s tallest active volcano sounds like something that would excite you, you’re in the right place to do it!

 Mount Etna sits at 3,323m, and erupts quite frequently, usually sending a dramatic amount of ash in big, puffy clouds ascending over the island and beyond.
 There are plenty of opportunities to hike the volcano, with treks for all skill levels, and panoramic views which make the journey worth it alone.

 While snow caps are an unlikely image to pair with smoke and spitting lava, during winter you can choose to ski down the north face of the volcano and jump over lava bumps.
 But note that excursions on the mountain are often disrupted by volcanic activity.